smajda/todo_django/README.md

 Though it would increase the scope of the project, I did some research to estimate the cost.
 I found a series of step-by-step youtube videos that covered the feature, showing how to use Django's built-in login module.
 Instead of spending weeks working through official docs and trial and error, with these videos, I realized I could implement this quickly at minimal time cost.
 After 2 days, the feature was implemented and deployed.

 I am very satisfied with the end result.
 It takes a simple concept, and expands on it by adding slick design, nice user interface and a login page.
-I learned new tools, become proficient with them, and executed to create something I am proud of.
+I learned new tools, became proficient with them, and executed to create something I am proud of.

 **2: jQuery, AJAX & Login**